sumayxahmed/Netflix-Movies-and-TV-Shows-/README.md

 - **As a UX Researcher**, I want to analyze content characteristics so that I can design better content discovery interfaces.

 ### International Operations
-- **As an International Expansion Manager**, I want to see country-wise content distribution so that I can develop localization strategies for new markets.
+- **As an International Expansion Manager**, I want to see country-wise content distribution so that I can develop localisation strategies for new markets.
 - **As a Regional Content Manager**, I want to understand local vs international content ratios so that I can balance global appeal with regional preferences.

-### User Acceptance Criteria
+- **User Acceptance Criteria**
-- **Dashboard Performance**: All visualizations load within 3 seconds for optimal user experience
+- **Dashboard Performance**: All visualisations load within 3 seconds for optimal user experience
 - **Data Accuracy**: Statistical analyses include confidence intervals and significance testing for reliable insights
-- **Interactive Functionality**: Users can filter by date ranges, countries, and content types for customized analysis
+- **Interactive Functionality**: Users can filter by date ranges, countries, and content types for customised analysis
 - **Export Capability**: Key insights and data can be exported for presentations and further analysis
 - **Mobile Responsiveness**: Dashboard accessible on various devices for on-the-go decision making